-- 76. All the nuclear regulators devote considerable effort to PSE at national and local levels.
-Their PSE in relation to the Generic Design Assessment (GDA) for new nuclear power stations has been particularly extensive. - 77.
+- 79. The Health and Safety Executive and the Environment Agencies devote considerable effort to PSE at national and local levels.
+Their PSE in relation to the Generic Design Assessment (GDA) for new nuclear power stations has been particularly extensive. - 80.
 To date, there has been little sign that funding constraints will affect the quantity or quality of regulators' PSE.
 For example, HSE's Nuclear Directorate (ND) has been increasing its openness and transparency, particularly by improving the design of its website and increasing the amount of information that the site contains about how ND operates.
 It is unclear to CoRWM whether this situation will continue in the current economic climate.
 However, the Committee notes that most of the regulators' costs are recovered from the nuclear industry.